-Short-term investments are comprised of funds invested in the SPIA within the FTIP.
-Funds within the FTIP are subject to various risks including credit risk and interest rate risk.
+Short-term investments are comprised of funds invested in the SPIA within the FTIP and FLCLASS.
+Funds invested in SPIA and FLCLASS are subject to various risks including credit risk and interest rate risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 This risk can be evaluated based on the rating assigned to an issuer or other counterparty by an independent rating agency.
 Interest rate risk is the risk that arises for holders of fixed income securities due to fluctuations in interest rates.
 This risk increases as the time to maturity or duration of these securities increase.
-The FTIP is not exposed to foreign currency risk as State law does not authorize the FTIP to purchase investments in foreign currencies.
+SPIA and FLCLASS are not exposed to foreign currency risk as State law does not authorize the pools to purchase investments in foreign currencies.